Oct 5, 2021

 The cowboy shot is a great tool for filmmakers who want to 1) capture a subject’s profile from mid-thigh to the top of their head and 2) still show the surrounding setting.

-There’s a lot of film history and modern context to unpack when it comes to this camera shot, so without further ado, let’s get into it.
+There’s a lot of film history and modern context to unpack when it comes to one of these critical camera shots, so without further ado, let’s get into it.

 Technically speaking, a cowboy shot is a modified hybrid of a medium shot and a wide shot.

 Instead of framing a subject from the waist up (like a standard medium shot would), this shot extends to mid-thigh level.
 And instead of showing a lot of the setting (like a wide shot would), the cowboy shot reveals the background in a more minimalistic way.